types of water lilies

 The water lily plant has had a starring role in many cultures around the world, thus, the ancient Egyptian civilization used to worship this type of plant as well, because they knew of all the benefits that are associated with these plants.

-And because they can be found virtually everywhere, they are also one of the most photographed plants in the world, as photographers love the colors and uniqueness of the Water Lily plant.
+And because they can be found virtually everywhere, they are also one of the most photographed plants in the world, as photographers love the colors and uniqueness of this plant.

 Water lilies are also known for being fairly easy flowers to grow, this is why they can be found in home gardens and ponds, but, it can be argued that the most beautiful and the biggest water lilies are usually found in areas where freshwater is found as well, as they thrive in wet climates.